vtex-apps/search/README.md

 This can be accomplished by using the `Catalog > XML Integration` page in the admin.

-Create a new XML following closel to the image below:
+Create a new XML following closely to the image below:

 ![XML Integration](./docs/images/XML.jpg)